Time-Aware Projections: Truly Node-Private Graph Statistics under Continual Observation: Abstract

 \section{Abstract}

 Releasing differentially private statistics about social network data is challenging: one individual's data consists of a node and all of its connections, and typical analyses are sensitive to the insertion of a single unusual node in the network.
 This challenge is further complicated in the \textit{continual release} setting, where the network varies over time and one wants to release information at many time points as the network grows.
-Previous work addresses node-private continual release by assuming an unenforced promise on the maximum degree in a graph; indeed, the algorithms from these works exhibit blatant privacy violations when the degree bound is not met.
+Previous work addresses node-private continual release by assuming an unenforced promise on the maximum degree in a graph, but leaves open whether such a bound can be verified or enforced privately.

 In this work, we describe the first algorithms that satisfy the standard notion of node-differential privacy in the continual release setting (i.e., without an assumed promise on the input streams).
 These algorithms are accurate on sparse graphs, for several fundamental graph problems: counting edges, triangles, other subgraphs, and connected components; and releasing degree histograms.
 Our unconditionally private algorithms generally have optimal error, up to polylogarithmic factors and lower-order terms.